Welcome to the Starfish Room!

 We look after our nursery.

-The Starfish Curriculum follows the reformed EYFS (September 2021)
+The Starfish Curriculum follows the reformed EYFS Statutory Framework (September 2021)

 Click below to view our long term curriculum plan.

-Please click below to see an over-view of the Medium Term Plans.
+Click below to see an over-view of the learning objectives for this half-term...

 In the Starfish Room, much of our learning is based on children's interests and we work alongside them whilst they play in order to develop their skills, knowledge and understanding.
 The resources and experiences available to them cover all seven areas of learning and development although we focus more on the Prime Areas of Learning as these are the foundations on which all other learning is based.